 = 7,997,184,000 bits/second / 1,000,000,000 (to turn this to Gbit/s)

-Since HDMI 1.4 has an effective bandwidth of 8.16 Gbit/s, it can thus support 144Hz at FHD resolution and on an 8 bit monitor.
+Since HDMI 1.4 has an adequate bandwidth of 8.16 Gbit/s, it can thus support 144Hz at FHD resolution and on an 8-bit monitor.

 What about higher resolution and at higher color bit depth?

-The following table shows data rate generated on different resolutions, bit depth and the required HDMI port version at 144Hz refresh rate:[table “hdmi144hz” not found /]
+The following table shows the data rate generated on different resolutions, bit depth, and the required HDMI port version at 144Hz refresh rate:[table “” not found /]

-Hence you can see from the table above that the actual answer to the question Does HDMI support 144Hz is a bit more complex than a one-line answer.
+Hence, the table above shows that the answer to whether HDMI supports 144Hz is more complex than a one-line answer.

-Whether your HDMI port will support 144Hz depends upon various factors as explained above.
+As explained above, whether your HDMI port will support 144Hz depends upon various factors.

 If you have an older HDMI 1.4 port, then the only way it could support 144Hz refresh rate effectively is if you have the resolution set to FHD and have a monitor with 8-bit color depth.